 The United Nations maintains a buffer zone called the ‘Green Line’ as a border between the two parts in order to avoid any further conflicts, so the reality is that there is a border with specific border crossing points – checkpoints.

 It is possible to travel to both parts of the island, but you should do it at the checkpoints to avoid any inconveniences.
 Also – it is suggested to enter the island through airports or ports on the Greek Cypriot part (South part) to avoid possible problems when traveling around the island.

 3. Cyprus is in the European Union, but not in the Schengen Area, however…

-For many non-European travelers, it is recommended to obtain the Schengen Visa in order to travel around Europe (or at least, to Schengen Area countries), however, there are European countries, which are not in the Schengen Area, but they allow foreign travelers with Schengen Visas to enter the country.
+For many non-European travelers, it is recommended to obtain a Schengen Visa in order to travel around Europe (or at least, to Schengen Area countries), however, there are European countries, that are not in the Schengen Area, but they allow foreign travelers with Schengen Visas to enter the country.